mideind/GreynirCorrect/README.rst

 Token-level correction
 ----------------------

-ReynirCorrect can tokenize text and return a corrected token list.
+ReynirCorrect can tokenize text and return an automatically corrected token stream.
 This catches token-level errors, such as spelling errors and erroneous phrases, but not grammatical errors.
+Token-level correction is relatively fast.

 Full grammar analysis
 ---------------------